6 Principles for Designing Software Architecture

 The "Oculus" at World Trade Center station in New York City

-Not long ago, in preparation for a software architecture and design phase at Skookum, a coworker recommended I read Design It! by Michael Keeling.
+Not long ago, in preparation for a software architecture and design phase at Skookum, my coworker and friend the incomparable Glenn Goodrich recommended I read Design It! by Michael Keeling.
 Ultimately, this turned into one of those rare experiences where a book feels perfectly timed, a pointed guide to everything you were wrestling with during a particular season.
 Now, after concluding a few successful design and implementation phases with my team, I want to take a moment to write down some of the fundamental principles I have learned.

 Intro: Why is architecture important, and how long should it take?